Munsin: On Jeju Island

-However, in Jeju Island, Munshin is the greatest of the household deities, or Gashin.
-In the mainland, Seongjushin (god of the house) is the greatest Gashin; however, in Jeju, Seongjushin does not exist, and his niche is replaced by Munshin.
+However, in Jeju Island, Munsin is the greatest of the household deities, or Gashin.
+In the mainland, Seongjusin (god of the house) is the greatest Gasin; however, in Jeju, Seongjusin does not exist, and his niche is replaced by Munsin.

-In Jeju Island, Munshin is considered to protect all of the house, as the door was always necessary in order to enter the house.
-Thus, Munshin was devoutly worshipped to the point of a proverb being made; "There is no construction that Munshin does not know."
-Like this proverb, Jeju Islanders told everything that was happening in the house to Munshin.
+In Jeju Island, Munsin is considered to protect all of the house, as the door was always necessary in order to enter the house.
+Thus, Munsin was devoutly worshipped to the point of a proverb being made; "There is no construction that Munsin does not know."
+Like this proverb, Jeju Islanders told everything that was happening in the house to Munsin.

-Jeju Islanders believe in two door gods; Ilmunshin, the god of the front door, and Dwitmunshin, the god of the back door.
-However, there is no ritual for Dwitmunshin, and 'Munshin' mostly refers to Ilmunshin.
+Jeju Islanders believe in two door gods; Ilmunsin, the god of the front door, and Dwitmunsin, the god of the back door.
+However, there is no ritual for Dwitmunsin, and 'Munsin' mostly refers to Ilmunsin.

-The ritual to Munshin is called the Munjeonje.
+The ritual to Munsin is called the Munjeonje.
 The ritual occurred in Lunar January, but if January was not available, the ritual could be done in Lunar March.
 In the Munjeonje, the shaman sacrificed a rooster, sprayed its blood on the door, and buried its head in the door.

 Munjeon was believed to embody strips of paper and red, blue, and yellow clothes, hung on the door.
 In the annual Munjeonje, the old strips were replaced by new ones; this was called 'dressing Munjeon'.
 This ceremony could be done only after sacrificing fruits and water to Munjeon, burning incense, and kneeling before the door.

 In the last parts of the Munjeonje, the family sacrificed five different kinds of fruits to Munjeon.
 The fruits were citron, apple, pear, jujube, and nutmeg.
 After the sacrifice, the family shared the fruits.

 When someone temporarily left the house, the person who was leaving the house held a ritual to Munjeon in dawn, praying for safety and luck.

 During marriage, the newlyweds prayed to Munjeon, using the food that was used in the marriage as a sacrifice.
 During this ritual, a pig's head, wine, and incense was necessary.
 After the ritual, the sacrificed food was thrown onto the roof.

 In mythology

 In the Munjeon Bonpuli myth, Munjeon acts as the main character.
 This myth shows how the seventh son of Yeosan Buin became the door god.

-Munshin also appears as a secondary character in the Chasa Bonpuli myth.
+Munsin also appears as a secondary character in the Chasa Bonpuli myth.
 When the hero Gangrim Doryeong heads to the netherworld, he encounters ninety-nine paths, each heading in a different direction.
 Suddenly, Munjeon appears, and tells Gangrim Doryeong the story of each trail.
 Lastly, Munjeon shows Gangrim Doryeong the trail that the mortal Gangrim Doryeong would take, and Gangrim Doryeong follows the trail into the netherworld.